gyulab/gyulab.github.io/about/index.md

 My research objective is in the area of analog circuit design and artificial intelligence application.
 Through my research, I would like to leverage artificial intelligence to address challenges in the field of traditional analog circuit design.

 ## Experiences
-* <a href="https://shimeng.ece.gatech.edu/">Laboratory for Emerging Devices and Circuits, Georgia Tech</a>, Advised by Shimeng Yu [Jan.2024 -- Present]
+* <a href="https://shimeng.ece.gatech.edu/">Laboratory for Emerging Devices and Circuits, Georgia Tech</a>, Advised by Prof. Shimeng Yu [Jan.2024 -- Present]
-* <a href="https://research.ibm.com/">Undergraduate Research Assistant at Georgia Tech with IBM Research</a> [May.
+* <a href="https://research.ibm.com/">Research Intern at IBM Research & Georgia Tech </a> [May.
 2024 -- Jul.
 2024]
 * National Agency of the Ministry of National Defense [May.
 2022 -- Nov.
 2023]
 * <a href="https://semiconductor.samsung.com/about-us/business-area/system-lsi/">Analog IP Team, System LSI, Samsung Electronics</a> [Mar.
 2021 -- Aug.
 2021]
-* <a href="https://www.icsl.kaist.ac.kr">Integrated Circuits and Systems Laboratory, KAIST</a>, Advised Jaehyeok Choi [Jul.
+* <a href="https://www.icsl.kaist.ac.kr">Integrated Circuits and Systems Laboratory, KAIST</a>, Advised by Prof. Jaehyeok Choi [Jul.
 2020 -- Feb.
 2022]
 <!-- <a href="http://hsnl.kaist.ac.kr">High-Speed Nanoelectronics Laboratory, KAIST</a>, Advised by Kyeonghoon Yang [Dec.
 2019 -- Feb.
 2020]-->